azhpushkin/bauble-language/README.md

 TODO:
 * Write down Backus-Naur form
   (who cares? but could be great for course-work documentation)
-* optimize closures (PRIORITY)
+* optimize closures (PL part 2 course)
-* Write down details of Syntax analisys and evaluation rules
+* Write down details of Syntax analysis and evaluation rules
 * Error-handling of evaluation
 * executable options
 * try to optimize detection of chained calls and subscriptions